 SWTOR Mechanics Basics: Understanding Critical Chance

-An article on the mechanics of critical chance in SWTOR, written by Oofalong of Chosen of POT5.
+An article on the mechanics of critical chance in SWTOR, written by Oofalong of The Chandrian of The Shadowlands.
 This is the first of a series of Understanding SWTOR Basic articles for new players or those looking into understanding game mechanics of SWTOR a bit better.

 Critical Chance – commonly called crit – is one of the most misunderstood and over-simplified stats in SWTOR.
 Too often a single number or percentage is cited as the target crit level, such as 25%.
 This simplified answer obscures the relatively easy-to-understand true nature of Critical Chance, and prevents people from understanding exactly how they should gear their character.
 I will attempt to demystify Critical Chance and help educate on a better way to think about Critical Rating.

 To start, Critical Chance and Critical Rating are not interchangeable terms; they do NOT mean the same thing.
 Using Crit is a non-specific term.
 To some it may mean Critical Chance to others it may mean Critical Rating.
 I will avoid its use going forward.